PostgREST/postgrest/docs/references/api/resource_embedding.rst

       shipping_address_id int references addresses(id)
     );

-To successfully embed ``orders`` with ``addresses``, you need to create computed relationships for the foreign keys columns you want to use:
+To successfully join ``orders`` with ``addresses``, you need to create computed relationships for the foreign keys columns you want to use:

 .. code-block:: postgresql